-Set at the foot of the south-facing slope of Slievemore mountain, the Deserted Village consists of what remains of almost 100 stone dwellings set either side of an old pathway.
-Almost all are aligned in the same north-south orientation and the settlement extends over about 1.5km.
+Set at the foot of the south-facing slope of Slievemore Mountain, the Deserted village consists of the remains of almost 100 stone dwellings set either side of an old pathway.
+Almost all are aligned in the same north-south orientation and the settlement extends for a distance for about one mile.

 The Deserted Village can be divided into three segments, from east to west: Tuar, Tuar Raibhach and Faiche.
 However, these local place names are associated with grazing rather than settlement, and there appears to be no name for the village itself.
 Locally it has been referred to as Slievemore, Slewmore, the Boley (Booley) Village and the Deserted Village.